debanjandhar12/Obsidian-Anki-Sync/README.md

    - Restart Anki.

-4. Now, you can use the plugin by clicking Sync to Anki button.
+4. Now, you can use the plugin by clicking Sync to Anki button. <br />
    NB: Always make sure the anki is running before clicking the Sync to Anki button in obsidian.

-5. If you receive the message bellow, click `Yes`.
+5. If you receive the message bellow, click `Yes`. <br />
    ![Permission](https://raw.githubusercontent.com/debanjandhar12/Obsidian-Anki-Sync/main/docs/images/permission.png)

 ## Documentation